 Strategic keyword use can help place your site at the top of search results.
 Choose a primary keyword for each piece of content and use it naturally, both in the title and throughout the article.
 Conduct extensive research on the keyword using tools like Google Keyword Planner, Google Trends, Social Media, and forums.

 Perhaps the most important thing is to ALWAYS write for humans.
 Forget about the search engines and create engaging content for people who will, hopefully, share it.

 While better for SEO, longer posts don’t engage in a fun way like shorter ones.
 However, quality lengthy posts created for humans can earn you some points with the search engines.

 A blend of inbound and outbound links reduces bounce rates.
 Link to relevant content on other websites, and your site too.
 Heading tags make your content easier to read while a good meta description persuades visitors to read the article.
 Additionally, remember to include title tags.

 More tips for optimizing your content can be found here;

 Realize Business Objectives With Monetized Content

 A simple way to drive business objectives with your content is to monetize it.
-You can create a membership site where you offer subscribers VIP treatment, insider access to the site director, high-value information, access to members-only forum, exclusive offers, elite status and other benefits.
+You can create a membership site where you offer subscribers VIP treatment, insider access to the site director, high-value information, access to the members-only forums, exclusive offers, elite status, and other benefits.

-There are three ways you can handle paid content i.e. subscription/paywall, metered and transaction.
+There are three ways you can handle paid content i.e. subscription/paywall, metered, and transaction.
 With a subscription model, users pay a monthly or annual fee to access premium content.
 You can create membership levels to cater to different budget ranges.
-The transaction model is where customers pay for individual pieces of content like eBooks, special reports and training programs.
-With metered model, free access to content is offered to low-volume readers.
+The transaction model is where customers pay for individual pieces of content like eBooks, special reports, and training programs.
+With the metered model, free access to content is offered to low-volume readers.
 It is a particularly effective strategy for newspaper companies.

 More ideas on monetizing content can be found here;